tc39/source-map/proposals/debug-id.md

 Source maps play a crucial role in debugging by providing a mapping between generated code and the original source code.
 However, the current source map specification lacks important properties such as self-describing and self-identifying capabilities for both the generated code as well as the source map.
-This results in a subpar user experience and numerous practical problems.
+This results in a subpar user experience and numerous practical problems, most prominently making it difficult to associate Source Maps with the corresponding generated code.
 To address these issues, we propose an extension to the source map format: the addition of globally unique Debug IDs.

 ## Objective and Benefits